jboss-jdf/jdf-site/_partials/general_guidelines.md

 ---
 ---

-* Each sample project should have a unique name, allowing easy identification by users and developers
+* Each sample project should have a unique name, allowing easy identification by users and developers.
+* The quickstart should follow these packaging requirements:
+  1. The package must be org.jboss.as.quickstarts.<quickstart-name>.
+  2. The quickstart project or folder name should match the quickstart name.
+  3. The project must follow the structure used by existing quickstarts such as `numberguess`.
+A good starting point would be to copy the numberguess project.
 * A sample project should have a simple build that the user can quickly understand.
 If using maven it should:
   1. Not inherit from another POM
   2. Import the various BOMs, either directly from a project, or from JBoss BOMs, to determine version numbers.
 You should aim to have no dependencies declared directly.
 If you do, work with the jdf team to get them added to a BOM.
   3. Use the JBoss AS Maven Plugin to deploy the example
 * The sample project should be importable into JBoss Developer Studio/JBoss Tools and be deployable from there
-* The sample project should contain a `README.md` file, explaining:
+* The sample project should contain a `README.md` file using the `template/README.md` file as a guideline.
+It should explain:
    * What the sample project demonstrates
    * How to build and deploy it
    * How to access it, and what the user should expect to see